 IDD values are for the entire operating voltage range, and all of them are for the entire standard range, with the exception of IDD6ET which is for the entire extended temperature range.
+The values described below is the specification for 2ch based measurement.
 See the section 9.
 "IDD Measurement"